 2. How much light do the sunglasses allow in

 Tinted lenses have different grades depending on the tint density and all sunglasses should include a label with a category number.
 The category number represents the filter.
+Here is a table to show what the different categories mean.

 As well as knowing the different levels of tints that sunglasses have, it’s important to know the difference between fixed and variable lenses.